Satisha10/APwotw_release/README.md

 ### AP World

-Download the AP world from this repository and intall it by double-clicking it.
+Download the AP world from this repository and install it by double-clicking it (make sure to restart the Archipelago launcher before generating).
 There are some `.yaml` templates in the `Yaml template` folder for different logic difficulties (Moki being the easiest, Kii the hardest).

 ### Client installation